antichris/ledobe/README.md

 to start building Ledger Live components.
 A bunch of make [targets] have recipes to make it way easier to build them, see the relevant section below.

+#### Switching versions

+The included `Makefile` has component versions listed as variables near the top.
+If you change any of those variables to a different commit-ish (tag, branch, exact commit, etc.) in the Git history of the corresponding component, `make` will automatically check out the relevant commit and rebuild the component at that version the next time you run it.

 #### Jobs

 Concurrent execution can speed up things tremendously.
 If you have sufficient memory (both physical and swap), you should increase `make` jobs up to the max threads that your device can handle.
 On a Raspberry Pi 4B that would be 4: